nbanks062523/CodeReview_week10/README.md

  https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data

 # Description:
-In this project, we have created a data pipeline that brings data from Kaggle, transforms it and then stores it as datasets in Google Big Query.
-Once it is stored, we created several visualizations to show various metrics on NFL betting.
+In this project, we have created a data pipeline that brings data from Kaggle, transforms it in Visual Studio and then stores it as datasets in Google Big Query.
+Once it is stored, several visualizations were created to show various metrics on NFL betting.

 # Setup/Installation Requirements:
 To run the code in this project: